Preparing for Hurricanes: The Role of Contingency Generator Rental Plans

 1. Assess operational power requirements before hurricane season begins.

-2. Determine the number of generators needed to sustain operations.
+2. Determine the number and size of generators needed to sustain operations.

-3. Establish a refueling and maintenance schedule for prolonged outages.
+3. Establish a diesel refueling and maintenance schedule for prolonged outages.

 4. Work with a reliable generator rental provider for quick deployment.